Mobile SEO: A Beginner's Guide

 We already discussed the importance of optimization for local search queries.
 Structured data can help here too!
 The emphasis should go on Local Business schema markup, preferably using JSON-LD.

-Implementing it allows you to display panels with detailed business information including working hours, customer reviews, contact information, and more.
+Implementing JSON-LD allows you to display panels with detailed business information including working hours, customer reviews, contact information, and more.
 It’s incredibly valuable - you immediately inspire trust in your business and provide people with all the information necessary to choose you over your competitors.

 Make all content accessible for search engine bots